Mom, it’s time for the quiz!!!

 You did???
 Me too, Vernetta!
 However, that video wasn’t in this quiz!
 But you’re right, I should post it again!

 Thanks so much.
 These clips keep me happy despite my failures at your quizzes.

 I’m just thrilled that anyone watches them at all!

 But It’s all worth it, your tutorials are great.

 Really???????? 🙂 Well, on that upbeat note, Dr. B, what do we have for our winner, Maria?
 A ticker-tape parade, possibly?

-See you back here next time for another great and fabulous Hpathy Quiz!!!!
+See you back here next month for another great and fabulous Hpathy Quiz!!!!